 He entered formal naval training classes at Liverpool in 1848.
 During his service he fell from the yardarm of a vessel onto the deck, broke his kneecap and was pensioned off.
 In 1859 he was recorded on the Mercantile Navy List as a Master.Hunt acquired his Master Certificate at Liverpool, England.

 He maintained his links with the sea and eventually made his way to Australia.

 C.C.
 Hunt arrived in Western Australia in early 1863 and worked as mate on the New Perseverance, a coastal trader.
 In February 1863 he joined a sea and land expedition in the De Grey and Nickol Bay area.

 Henry Maxwell Lefroy reported favourably on the area since known as Lake Lefroy near current day Kambalda after his expedition there in 1863.
 The York Agricultural Society pushed for further exploration.
 Hunt’s uncle, prominent farmer J.T.
 Cooke, promoted Hunt as an ideal expedition leader and he was chosen for the job.

 Early in 1864 C.C.
 Hunt lead his first expedition, a flying visit to the interior.
-His party included Robert Hardey, Edward Robinson, trackers Cowitch and Tommy Windich.
-This expedition left York on 15 March 1864 and returned 16 April 1864 after travelling as far as the Koolyanobbing Ranges.
+His party included Robert Hardey, Edward Robinson, and trackers Cowitch and Tommy Windich.
+This expedition left York on 15 March 1864 and returned on 16 April 1864 after travelling as far as the Koolyanobbing Ranges.

 Exploration Eastward of York